supersciencegrl/Peeriodicals-to-RSS/README.md

 may be added directly to an RSS reader, and will then update automatically like any other RSS feed.

 ## Function
 This script is made to run automatically once per day _via_ GitHub actions.
-It will add any new publications in the Peeriodicals to the rss feed.
+It will add any new publications in the Peeriodicals to the RSS feed.

 The automation script _execute.py_ works as such:
 - Reads in the html from the HTE [Peeriodicals](https://peeriodicals.com/peeriodicals/high-throughput-automation-in-rampd) site